-- These are a 64-bit VMs.
-They requires a 64-bit host OS and a virtualization product that can support a 64-bit guest OS. - To use a VMware VM, you must use a player compatible with WorkStation 8.x or higher: Player 4.x or higher, ESXi 5.x or higher, or Fusion 4.x or higher.
-Older versions of WorkStation can be used to create a new VM using the same virtual disk (VMDK file), but some features in VMware Tools won't be available. - The VM and file size vary according to the CDH version as follows:
+- These 64-bit VMs require a 64-bit host OS and a virtualization product that can support a 64-bit guest OS. - To use a VMware VM, you must use a player compatible with WorkStation 8.x or higher: - Player 4.x or higher - Fusion 4.x or higher

+Older versions of WorkStation can be used to create a new VM using the same virtual disk (VMDK file), but some features in VMware Tools are not available.